Graduate School of Humanities

-The introductory meeting for new PhD candidates includes a component on scientific integrity, they sign the Code of Conduct on Academic Integrity, they take a course on scientific integrity, and the PhD degree award ceremony comes with an explicit exhortation to heed the obligations to society and to science that the degree entails.
+New PhD candidates sign the Code of Conduct on Academic Integrity, they take a course on scientific integrity, and the PhD degree award ceremony comes with an explicit exhortation to heed the obligations to society and to science that the degree entails.

 Scientific integrity course for PhD candidates

 The course consists of an online lecture to be viewed at your convenience, followed by a 90-minute workshop at institute level.
-The lecture and the workshop are offered twice yearly, once in the fall term and once in the spring term.
+The workshop is offered once or twice yearly.

 This edition will remain online until it is replaced by a subsequent edition.